-When the most recently adopted Federal subsistence regulations are published in the Federal Register, there will be a total of 33 rural communities in the Southeast with customary and traditional use determinations for deer in Unit 2.
-In total, these communities had an estimated population of 37,590 people in 2024 (Table 5).
+In total, the 34 rural communities with a customary and traditional use determination for deer in Unit 2 had an estimated population of 37,590 people in 2024 (Table 5).
 Units 1A, 3, and 4 had the largest rural populations in the region from 2000 - 2024 (see Figure 7).
-Yet, overall, rural communities in Southeast Alaska generally exhibited a slight downward trend (-7.3% or -2,957 people) in population from 2000 - 2024 (Figure 7).
+Yet, overall, rural communities in Southeast Alaska generally exhibited a slight downward trend (-7.3% or -2,957 people) in population during this period (Figure 7).
 Unit 2 exhibited the greatest overall percentage decrease in population (-16.2% or -634 people) over this period, much of which is likely attributable to downturns in the local timber and fishing industries (OSM 2025c).
 The population of the Prince of Wales Census Area has also generally been getting older, with a steadily increasing percentage of people aged 60+, and a decreasing percentage of people who are less than 40 years old (see Figure 8).
-Together, these demographic trends could be playing a role in the decreased rates of hunter participation reported in Unit 2 in recent years (Figures 2 & 3).
+Together, these demographic trends could be playing a role in the decreased rates of hunter participation reported in

+Unit 2 in recent years (Figures 2 & 3).
 Unit 1C (+53.6% or +230 people) and Unit 1D (+6% or +169 people) were the only portions of the region where the population of rural communities generally grew from 2000 - 2024 (Figure 7).
 However, on average, rural residents of Units 1C and 1D do not appear to exert much deer hunting pressure in Unit 2 (see Table 6).